wp-plugins/signature-watermark/readme.txt

-= Error message says that I don't have GD extension installed =
+= Error message says that I don't have GD or FreeType extension installed =

 Contact your hosting provider and ask them to enable GD extension for your host,
 GD extension is required for watermarking.
+FreeType extension is required for text watermarks.